mbovel/formal-verification-project/report/report.md

 [Quick benchmarks and a nice boxplot with our examples comparing run times between (--solvers=smt-z3-min and --solvers=smt-z3-opt)].

+[TODO mention that there's no overhead for UNSAT VCs, which is the happy case when the code under verif is correct]

 [TODO add a sentence to the conclusion with a summary of the perf]

 # Conclusion